-I know that there are a few of you that will tell me I’m wrong when I say “yes”.
+I know a few of you will tell me I’m wrong when I say “yes”.
 But I think it is very easy to learn.
-One of the reasons that I recommend the Cricut Machines over other machines on the market is that I feel their software is more user friendly.
+One of the reasons that I recommend the Cricut Machines over other machines on the market is that I feel their software is more user-friendly.
 Other machine software has more customizing features.
 However, people without a lot of design experience might find those features confusing.

 Must Know “How-to’s” for Cricut Design Space

 After you install the software, you will sign in.
-When you click the 3 horizontal lines in the top left corner of the screen you will get this screen.
+When you click the three horizontal lines in the top left corner of the screen, you will get this screen.

 Click PROJECTS to go to all of your saved projects.